AkzhanBerdi/bad_dog/content/posts/product-analyst-technical-task.md

 #### A/A test groups:

 Preliminary experiment to identify two identical groups for comparability.
-Both groups receiving identical interface, and that ensures randomization in user selection for each group, making sure that any difference in A/B test would happend due to recent changes.
+Both groups receiving identical interface, and that ensures randomization in user selection for each group, making sure that any difference in A/B test would happened due to recent changes.

 Group A_1: control group